-- setting the Senate's agenda, - bringing motions to the Senate on its own initiative, - informing the faculty when nominations are due for Senate elections and making reasonable efforts to ensure that there is an appropriate number of nominees for each election, - nominating faculty subject to Senate ratification to serve as faculty representatives on committees of the Board of Trustees, - maintaining liaison with all Senate committees, - reviewing accreditation reports, - reviewing Academic Unit/Program Review reports, - voting on changes to the bylaws and academic regulations that are editorial, corrections, or matters of consistency and reporting these changes in writing to the Senate, - providing the agenda and the minutes of Executive Committee meetings (except for confidential business) to the Faculty Senate, - selecting hearing panel members from the elected Hearing Committee as charged in the Faculty Manual, filling vacancies on the Senate between annual elections: For at-large positions, the Executive Committee will first approach candidates who stood for election in the most recent election; should those candidates be unwilling or ineligible, the Executive Committee will nominate someone for ratification by the Senate.
+- setting the Senate's agenda, - bringing motions to the Senate on its own initiative, - informing the faculty when nominations are due for Senate elections and making reasonable efforts to ensure that there are the appropriate number of nominees for each election, - nominating faculty subject to Senate ratification to serve as faculty representatives on committees of the Board of Trustees, - maintaining liaison with all Senate committees, - reviewing accreditation reports, - reviewing Academic Unit/Program Review reports, - providing minutes for Executive Committee meetings, - selecting Hearing Panel members as charged in the Faculty Manual, - filling vacancies on the Senate between annual elections: For at-large positions, the Executive Committee will first approach candidates who stood for election in the most recent election; should those candidates be unwilling or ineligible, the Executive Committee will nominate someone for ratification by the Senate.
 For other positions, the Executive Committee will ask the deans to provide candidates.